nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 </div>

-As shown in Figure 6.6.4a, once we key in the command `view -um`, a success message will be displayed and Jarvis will auto switch to the `Missions` tab, and show all the ungraded `Missions` and their deadlines.
+As shown in Figure 6.6.4a, once we key in the command `view -um`, a success message will be displayed and Jarvis will auto switch to the `Mission` tab, and show all the ungraded `Missions` and their deadlines.

 <div style="page-break-after: always;"></div>